Nuclear and Radiochemistry

 Key Features

-- Introduces fundamental concepts and practical applications, providing a thorough view of radiochemistry and nuclear chemistry
+- Basic concepts are introduced and practical applications explained, providing a full view of the subject.

-- Presents laboratory methods with unsealed radio-chemicals that can be applied in research and the lab Includes case studies sprinkled throughout the book to bring real-world applications to life
+- Laboratory work with unsealed radiochemicals is discussed in details that can be applied in research and authority in the lab environment.

 Readership

-Students and researchers in physical chemistry, chemical engineering, and specialists working in fields with applications in radiochemistry such as agriculture, geology, medicine, or physics.
-Chemists (more specifically Physical Chemists) in research and industry.
-Secondary audience includes students taking related coursework at the upper undergraduate and graduate level
+Students and researchers in chemistry, chemical engineering, and specialists working in any fields of radiochemistry such as agriculture, geology, medicine, or physics.

 Table of Contents